These are the Best Android Phones under $300 in Summer 2021: Motorola, Samsung, OnePlus, TCL, & more

 Best phone for Nokia enthusiasts: Nokia 5.3

-Best phone for those open to importing: Poco X3 NFC
+Best phone for those open to importing: Poco X3 Pro

-If you are open to importing and the risks that could come with it (such as difficulty getting it fixed if it breaks), Xiaomi’s spin-off brand Poco has a jaw-droppingly good value device.
-We are talking about a 120Hz FHD+ display, Snapdragon 732G, 5,000 mAh battery, and a very good Sony IMX 48MP main camera.
-There’s even IP53 water and dust resistance and some great haptics.
-We’ve confirmed the Poco X3 NFC works fine on AT&T and T-Mobile, but not with Verizon.
-Also note that if you’re importing, you’re for sure paying a marked up price anywhere from $50 to $80 over the official retail price — but it still falls under $300.
+If you’re open to importing and the risks that could come with it (such as the difficulty of getting it fixed if it breaks), Xiaomi’s spin-off brand Poco has a really good value device.
+We’re talking about a 6.7-inch 120Hz FHD+ display, Snapdragon 860, 5,000 mAh battery, and a very good Sony IMX 48MP main camera.
+There’s even IP53 water and dust resistance, and some great haptics.
+We’ve confirmed the Poco X3 Pro works fine on AT&T and T-Mobile, but not with Verizon.
+Also note that if you’re importing, you’re for sure paying a marked up price anywhere from $50 to $80 over the official retail price — but the total price still falls under $300.

 Conclusion: So which one to get?